andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 "What can I say?
 So we eventually circled around to chatting about coffee & how I was amazed at how good the coffee was in Australia.
-She was a huge coffee geek down under & told me she actually moved to Oslo to work for Tim Wendelboe!
+She was a huge coffee geek down under & told me she actually moved to Oslo to work for Tim Wendelboe.

+"My blank stare indicated that I did not know who Tim Wendelboe was so she politely explained to me he's one of the biggest names in coffee, winning innumerable awards including the World Barista Championship, the most prestigious prize in the coffee world.

-"She worked her way up to his head roaster and then right before Covid she opened up her own shop called <a href="https://talormade.no/" target="_blank" rel="noopener noreferrer">Talormade</a>
+"She then explained her journey working her way up to Tim Wendelboe's head roaster and then right before Covid she opened up her own shop called <a href="https://talormade.no/" target="_blank" rel="noopener noreferrer">Talormade</a>
 seeing as her name is Talor.
-Unfortunately her shop is in the opposite direction because her coffee is amazing - she roasts it herself and makes fresh gourmet doughnuts to go with it.
+I wish we could go there but unfortunately it's in the opposite direction and we won't have time to make it out there & back.
+Her coffee is amazing - she roasts it herself and makes fresh gourmet doughnuts to go with it.
 Did I mention she's a trained pasty chef?

-"But yeah, Talor is who told me to come to Tim Wendelboe last year and I popped in right before my ferry to Copenhagen.
-Oh!
-She also made me this incredible drink called a cappuccino freddo, have you ever had one?"
+"She also made me this incredible drink called a cappuccino freddo, have you ever had one?"

 "No never heard of it"

 "Neither had I. It's apparently from the Greek islands, it's a chilled espresso drink with a magical creamy foam that makes it feel lighter than air.
 It didn't make sense how light the glass was.
-I still think she might be a witch."
+I still think she might be a witch.

 "Anyways, here's Tim Wendelboe's shop.
-It's the only one since he's obsessed with his coffee & doesn't want to sacrifice quality by expanding.
+It's the only location since he's obsessed with his coffee & doesn't want to sacrifice quality by expanding.
 He won the award for best barista *in the world* a few years ago so you'd think this place would have a line out the door.
 I don't get it."

-Thankfully for us the line was not even to the door of the small shop and after waiting less than 5 minutes a table opened up to accommodate the 6 of us.
+Thankfully for us the line was not even to the door of the small shop.
+After a less than 5 minute wait a table opened up to accommodate the 6 of us.
+I suppose world-class coffee is just a way of life in Norway.

+In contrast to many purveyors of caffeinated brews you don't just order "a coffee" at Tim Wendelboe.
+The menu comprises 6 distinct choices, with details on the farm of origin, the processing method, the cultivar of the coffee, and most importantly to our group, tasting notes.

 <h4 class="article-subheader">Nature Walk</h4>